test-organization-infra/aws-voting-app/README.md

 5. Use this command if you don't have minikube installed `kubectl get po -A`
 6. Use alias to use minikube with kubectl `alias kubectl="minikube kubectl --"`
 7. To run a service to see all cluster `minikube dashboard`.
 8. In the project root, run `kubectl create -f k8s-specifications-local`.
-Note it will create these resources in your current namespace (`default` if you haven't changed it).
+Note: it will create these resources in your current namespace (`default` if you haven't changed it).
 9. The vote web app is then available on port `31000` on each host of the cluster, the result web app is available on port `31001`.
 10. To remove them, run: `kubectl delete -f k8s-specifications-local/`

 ## Run locally with Docker compose

 Another option is run the application with docker compose.

-Run the following command to create the deployments and services.
-Note it will create these resources in your current namespace (`default` if you haven't changed it.)

 ```shell
 docker compose up